rahimftd/data-tracker/README.md

 - CI/CD job to run unit tests on all pull requests on creation.
 - CI/CD job to test master after a PR is merged.

+In addition, we could run blackbox integration tests which query our api and check that the response is as expected.
+Because of the constantly changing nature of the data, we would need to identify some other source of truth with which to compare the response.

 # Feature Request
 Requirement: For all currencies, push alert to users when its value is 3x the l1h average.

 Proposal:
 - Every time our price ingester updates a currency's price, it emits a "price-updated" event
 - A separate alerting service ingests the event and compares the latest price vs. the l1h average
-- If the current_price >= 3 * avg_price, the alerting service sends a notification to the users
+- If the current_price >= 3 * avg_price, the alerting service sends a notification to the users.
+For example, this notification could take the form of an email.

 Potential drawbacks:
 - Creates a new service which may add complexity.
 It is possible to house this logic in the price ingester.
 However, for long-term scalability and maintainability, I think it makse sense to have a separate alerting service